Optimal Bubble Riding: A Mean Field Game with Varying Entry Times: Introduction

-We will define the endogenous burst time as the first time that the average inventory among the traders hits a given threshold level, whereas the exogenous burst time is modeled as a random time but not necessarily a stopping time in the underlying market filtration.
+We define the endogenous burst time as the first time that the average inventory among the traders hits a given threshold level.
+The exogenous burst time is modeled as a random time, but not necessarily a stopping time in the underlying market filtration.
 We allow investors to continue trading after the burst until some fixed horizon.
-Each player will choose her continuous liquidation strategy to minimize the total cost \eqref{Definition:Modelobj0} up to time $T$.
+Each player chooses her continuous liquidation strategy to minimize the total cost \eqref{Definition:Modelobj} up to time $T$.
 As everyone's strategies should depend on the price, hence also the crash, the endogenous burst time couples all the players through their inventory levels.
 Similarly, the price impact term depends on the strategies of all the players.
-These complications will make the game mathematically intractable to analyze, especially when the number of players gets large.
-A well-known workaround is to look at its mean field game counterpart (see e.g. \cite{PriceImpactMFG1, PriceImpactMFG2,PriceImpactMFG3}).
+These complications make the game mathematically intractable to analyze, especially when the number of players gets large.
+A well-known workaround is to look at its mean field game (MFG) counterpart (see e.g. \cite{CardaliaguetMFG18, PriceImpactMFG2,PriceImpactMFG3}).

-Originally introduced by \citet{LasryLions1, LasryLions2, LasryLions33} and, independently, by \citet{Huang1, Huang2}, mean field games (MFG) are heuristic infinite population limits of symmetric stochastic differential games.
-See e.g. \cite{DelarueConv, TangpiConv, Lacker16, CardaliaguetDelarueLasryLions19} for rigorous proofs of the convergence of finite population games to MFG in various settings.
+Originally introduced by \citet{LasryLions1, LasryLions2, LasryLions33} and, independently, by \citet{Huang1, Huang2}, MFGs are heuristic infinite population limits of symmetric stochastic differential games; see e.g. \cite{DelarueConv, TangpiConv, Lacker16, CardaliaguetDelarueLasryLions19} for rigorous proofs of the convergence of finite population games to MFG in various settings.
 As the number of players approaches infinity, the interdependence weakens due to the symmetry among the players.
-Instead of reacting to the empirical distribution of other players' actions, each player can work with a fixed distribution, and the equilibrium translates into a fixed point condition.
+Instead of reacting to other players' actions, each player responds to a fixed distribution, and the equilibrium translates into a fixed point condition.
 We refer the readers to the monographs of \citet{CarmonaBookI, CarmonaBookII} for a more detailed discussion on MFGs and additional references.
-We will adopt the weak formulation approach proposed by \citet{CarmonaLacker15}.
+We adopt the weak formulation approach proposed by \citet{CarmonaLacker15}.